 There have been plenty of stock drops this year so far, but stock never lasts long.
 The good news?
 Stock drops are frequent, if not regular.
-So now your chances of bagging an Xbox Series X or S are higher than ever.
-Especially if you bookmark this page and keep checking back.
+To improve your chances of bagging an Xbox Series X or S, bookmark this page and keep checking back.

 UK: Xbox Series X order details

 The Xbox Series X costs £449 in the UK, while the all-digital Xbox Series S is £249.
 Below are links to the major UK shops stocking the Xbox.
 As it's a new console, and demand is far outstripping supply, the price should be the same across all stores.

 - 4Gadgets (Xbox All Access retailer): Series S in stock

 - EE: sold out – existing customers can keep checking the Add to Plan service